-"Funny, intelligent, and heartbreaking, HELEN ON 86TH ST. is a family musical that will launch a thousand smiles."
+"Funny, intelligent, and heartbreaking, HELEN ON 86TH ST. will launch a thousand smiles."

 Funny, intelligent, and heartbreaking, HELEN ON 86TH ST. is the family musical that will launch a thousand smiles.